-In November, Education Secretary Betsy DeVos proposed for universities that create a new set of rights for anyone accused of sexual misconduct, a move that will almost certainly affect how AU and other universities handle Title IX complaints.
+In November, Education Secretary Betsy DeVos proposed major changes to Title IX guidance for universities that create a new set of rights for anyone accused of sexual misconduct, a move that will almost certainly affect how AU and other universities handle Title IX complaints.

 Some of these changes include a mandatory hearing for all complaints, an opportunity for questioning of the person who filed the complaint during the hearing and a new definition of sexual harassment.

-The University changed its Title IX model from in the fall of 2017, meaning that when a complaint is filed, the Title IX office will review and investigate the case to determine if the accused individual is responsible.
+The University changed its Title IX model from a hearing model to an investigation model in the fall of 2017, meaning that when a complaint is filed, the Title IX office will review and investigate the case to determine if the accused individual is responsible.
 With the department’s proposed changes, colleges and universities would be required to hold a hearing with both parties involved to determine if the accused is responsible.

 “We believe the investigative model is more student-focused and allows students to better represent themselves,” Regina Curran, AU’s Title IX coordinator, told The Eagle in December.

 The new definition of sexual harassment states the acts must be “unwelcome conduct on the basis of sex that is so severe, pervasive and objectively offensive that it denies a person access to the school’s education program or activity.”

 AU would likely adopt the definition of sexual harassment as the lowest standard, meaning if something more egregious occurred, the University can still consider it sexual harassment, Curran said.